psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Map Blocks/Hours

-The relationship between blocks and hours can be explored with the methods in the table below.
+PSRIO can explore the relationship between blocks and hours with the methods in the table below.

 | Method                                                                 | Syntax                           |
 |:-----------------------------------------------------------------------|:---------------------------------|
 | Map blocks into hours (`BY_AVERAGE()` or `BY_REPEATING()`)             | `exp = exp1:to_hour(type)`       |